 There’s just something about hundreds of balloons taking to the sky that makes me happy every time.
 It’s the only event that can get me out of bed at five in the morning, although I definitely arm myself with plenty of coffee.

 Rebecca Roland‘s first novel, Shards of History is available now. lives in Albuquerque, New Mexico, where she writes primarily fantasy and horror.
 Her short fiction has appeared in Everyday Fiction, Uncle John’s Flush Fiction and in Stupefying Stories, and she is a graduate of the Odyssey Writing Workshop.
 When she’s not writing, she’s usually spending time with her family, torturing patients as a physical therapist, or eating way too much chocolate.

 About World Weaver Press Guest BloggerWorld Weaver Press invites many guest bloggers to join us in our discussion of fantasy and science fiction.
 Opinions expressed by guest bloggers are their own and do not necessarily reflect those of World Weaver Press, its staff, or authors.

-Posted on September 18, 2012, in World Weaver Press, guest blogger, from the authors of WWP and tagged World Weaver Press, inspiration, Rebecca Roland, Shards of History, fall, autumn.
+Posted on September 18, 2012, in from the authors of WWP, guest blogger, World Weaver Press and tagged autumn, fall, inspiration, Rebecca Roland, Shards of History, World Weaver Press.
 Bookmark the permalink.
 Leave a Comment.